-1.1 About Chief Carriers, Inc.
+About Chief Carriers, Inc.

-Chief Carriers, Inc., incorporated in 1968, is an irregular-route common and contract motor carrier.
-Originally operating as a private fleet of Chief Industries Inc., Chief obtained closed-ended contract carriage authority in 1977 followed by irregular route common carrier authority in 1983 and contract carrier authority in January of 1986.
+Chief Carriers, Inc., incorporated in 1968, as an irregular-route common and contract motor carrier.
+Originally operating as a private fleet of Chief Industries Inc., Chief obtained an irregular route common carrier authority in 1983, and contract carrier authority in January of 1986.
 Now, with over 50 years of experience, Chief Carriers supplies dependable transportation to 48 contiguous states.